Textile stabilization: Overlay

 Translucent or sheer fabrics are used to stabilize the textile without altering its appearance.
 This is typically done using nylon netting, silk crepeline, or polyester Tetex.
 Overlay is generally applied to textiles too fragile to withstand localized stitching methods.
 Overlay materials may be stitched to a more stable backing fabric.

 Materials and technique

-Conservation Stitching: Choosing a Technique

 Many variables impact decisions about thread weight, stitching method, and stitch length.
 Some of these variables include "the size of the loss, desired aesthetic and type of stitching thread."
 The conservator must weigh the impact of the stitching on the textile.
 Another consideration is the spacing of the stitches.
 Higher density stitching is more robust but less elastic and creates more holes in the fabric.
 Low-density stitching is weaker, is more flexible, and produces fewer holes.
 Conservation stitching must balance the needs of the textile in question with the impact the process of stitching will have on the object.
 A best practice is to plan out the intended stitches and utilize any existing stitching holes in the textile.
 It is essential that all methods of stabilizing the textile be appropriately documented.